Join our email list for news and updates.

-Tyler helps CLLC and its partners apply scientific tools to landscape-level conservation, with a focus on preserving landscape connectivity for wildlife populations and mitigating impacts of climate change.
+Tyler helps the Center and its partners apply scientific tools to landscape-level conservation, with a focus on preserving landscape connectivity for wildlife populations and mitigating impacts of climate change.

-When he is not in the office, Tyler can usually be found hiking, skiing, fly fishing, walking his greyhound, or otherwise enjoying Montana’s great outdoors.
+When he is not in the office, Tyler can often be found hiking, cross-county skiing, fly fishing, walking his greyhound, or otherwise enjoying Montana’s great outdoors.

 - Ph.D. in Wildlife Science, Oregon State University

 - M.S. in Biological Sciences, Montana State University